 (5) See "FINANCIAL INFORMATION - Annual Debt Service Requirements" for certain assumptions relating to debt service on the outstanding Senior Bonds.
-This table assumes the issuance of the 2019A Bonds, but does not take into account any bond issuance thereafter.
-The Authority's current estimate of projected debt service coverage assuming the issuance of all additional bonds for the Move Illinois Program, such assumed issuance as described in "PLAN OF FINANCE" herein, is approximately 2x for each of the years of 2019 through 2031.
-This table does not take into account, either as revenue or as a credit against debt service, any Subsidy Payments expected in connection with the 2009A Bonds and 2009B Bonds that were issued as Build America Bonds.
-Debt Service due January 1 of each year is deemed payable in the preceding year; see the definition of "Debt Service" in APPENDIX D.
+This table includes the issuance of the 2019B Bonds and refunding of the Refunded Bonds but does not take into account any bond issuance thereafter.
+The Authority's current estimate of projected debt service coverage assuming the issuance of all additional bonds for the Move Illinois Program, such assumed issuance as described in "PLAN OF FINANCE" herein, is at or exceeds 2x for each of the years of 2019 through 2031.
+This table does not take into account either as revenue or as a credit against debt service, any Subsidy Payments expected in connection with the issuance of the 2009A Bonds and 2009B Bonds as Build America Bonds.
+Debt Service due January 1 of each year is deemed payable in the preceding year.
+See the definition of "Debt Service" in APPENDIX D.